Blogging or freelancing which is a profitable online business to start?

 If you want to leave your boring 9-5 job and want to build an online freelancing or blogging business, you can start working part-time.
 You can leave your 9-5 job, once you feel you are earning enough.

-Before we get started, I would like to explain few terminologies to to novice bloggers and freelancers.
+Before we get started, I would like to explain a few terminologies to novice bloggers and freelancers.

 What is Google Adsense

-We are just scraping the surface here, the Google Adsense earning depends on various factors.
+We are just scraping the surface here, the Google Adsense earnings depend on various factors.
 But just to simplify it – It depends on the traffic you are getting.
 The more traffic you get the more money you generate.

-What is blogging and what does blog and blogger mean?
+What is blogging and what do blog and blogger mean?

 What is a blog?